Gloster Javelin: Gloster designs

-Gloster produced several design proposals in the hope of satisfying the requirement.
 P.228, drawn up in 1946, was essentially a two-seat Meteor with slightly swept wings.
 A similar design was also offered to the Royal Navy as the P.231.
-The later-issued P.234 and P.238 of early 1947 had adopted many of the features that would be distinctive of the Javelin, including the large delta wing and tailplane.
+The later-issued P.234 and P.238 of early 1947 had adopted many of the features that would be distinctive of the Javelin, including the large delta wing and tailplane, and were based on the Rolls-Royce AJ65 engine (better known as Avon).
 The two differed primarily in role; P.234 was a single-seat day fighter with a V-tail, while P.238 was a two-seat night fighter with a mid-mounted delta tailplane.